 JOHN: I know.

-KATHY: Yeah, I know, but the thing is…my parents How can I be a good Christian if…inaudible.
+QUESTIONER: I know, correct; but the thing is, my parents do it today.
+And how can I be a good Christian woman if I am like discouraged?

-JOHN: Thank you, you’re welcome, hon.
+JOHN: Thank you.
+You’re welcome, hon.
 You’re welcome.
+Thank you.
 Thank you for being such a good student.
 Thank you so much.

 All right, we’re going to do it really fast.
 Okay, quick question, yes or no answer.

-KEVIN: My question is this, does sin evolve, or does it change?
-Because in the Old Testament there were things that were permissible that are no longer permissible now and sin by definition is opposition to God.
-So either sin is changing, or God is changing, but God doesn’t change.
+QUESTIONER: You may not have time for this question, but my question is this: Does sin evolve or does it change?
+Because in the Old Testament there were things that were permissible that are no longer permissible now.
+And sin by definition is opposition to God.
+So either sin is changing or God is changing; but God doesn’t change.
 So…

 JOHN: No. Anything that is moral doesn’t change, unchangeable.
-Anything that’s ceremonial, external, non-moral is subject to change like dietary laws, laws of sacrifice, laws of clothing, laws of cooking.
+Anything that’s ceremonial, external, non-moral is subject to change, like dietary laws, laws of sacrifice, laws of clothing, laws of cooking.
 The violation of those laws I don’t think necessarily was a sin.
-I mean, I think if, you know, if you happen to mix the milk and the meat when you were cooking, that’s not a sin, that’s an oops, probably shouldn’t have done that.
-Because God was simply trying to separate you from the way everything else done, to isolate the Jews.
-So that’s not considered a sin unless the heart is a heart of willful defiance against God and it shows itself in just that attitude of disregard for things that God has asked you to do, or placed as ordinances.
-No, sin does not evolve.
-Sin is always the same because sin is any violation of the nature of God.
-The law of God is a reflection of His holy nature.
-Any violation of that is sin.
-Failing, you know, to dot the I and cross the T in some ceremony or some ordinances or how you pick out birds’ eggs out of a bird’s nest.
-That is not sin unless it is a defiant act against God.
-Okay.
+I mean, I think if, you know, if you happen to mix the milk and the meat when you were cooking, that’s not a sin, it’s an, “Oops, I probably shouldn’t have done that,” because God was simply trying to separate you from the way everything else done, to isolate the Jews.
+So that’s not considered a sin, unless the heart is a heart of willful defiance against God and it shows itself in just that attitude of disregard for things that God has asked you to do, or placed as ordinances.

-KEVIN: What about like incest.
-It was necessary with Adam and Eve…
+QUESTIONER: What about like incest?
+It was necessary with Adam and Eve, and –